How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 Type 4: The Master

-This avatar has three defining features: a focus on the practice over results; dedication to lifelong learning; and a love for the plateaus.
+This avatar has three defining features: a focus on practice over results, dedication to lifelong learning, and a love for plateaus.

 The Master isn’t troubled by The Dabbler’s insatiable thirst for newness, The Obsessive’s hyperfocus on quick results or The Hacker’s indifference to improvement.
-They have realised that long-term competency requires patience, perseverance and tonnes of practice.
+They have realised that long-term competency requires patience, perseverance and much practice.

 This avatar takes the middle ground.
 While dedicated to improvement, The Master is practice-oriented.
 And while they resist becoming overly attached to the craft, they love it as they would love a brother.

 It’s safe to say that the greats in the fields of sport, science, music, writing and design have all adopted the Master mindset.
-This is the mindset that is required to dedicate years and decades to pursue and reach world-class competence or mastery.
+This mindset is required to dedicate years and decades to pursue and reach world-class competence or mastery.

-From my experience, there are three keys to maintaining the mastery mindset over the long run.
-Those are deliberate practice, patience and commitment.
+In my experience, there are three keys to maintaining the mastery mindset over the long run: deliberate practice, patience, and commitment.

 Deliberate practice is a technical term that gives us a framework for learning.
 It means splitting our goals into manageable chunks and working hard on each until we master them.
 We identify our weak areas and make a concerted effort to improve them.